Biden tells Griner’s wife he’s working to get her home

-Biden’s conversation with Cherelle Griner followed Brittney Griner’s personal appeal to the president in a handwritten letter from the basketball player the White House received on Monday.
-In the letter, Griner said she feared she would spend forever in detention in Russia and asked Biden to not “forget about me and the other American Detainees.”
+Biden’s conversation with Cherelle Griner followed Brittney Griner’s personal appeal to the president in a handwritten letter from the basketball player that the White House received on Monday.
+Griner said in the letter that she feared she would spend forever in detention in Russia and asked Biden to not ”forget about me and the other American Detainees.”

-Griner has been detained in Russia for four months and is currently on trial, accused of possessing vape cartridges containing cannabis oil.
+Griner has been detained in Russia for more than four months and is currently on trial, accused of possessing vape cartridges containing cannabis oil.

-The call was placed as Griner’s family has become more aggressive in pressuring the Biden administration by speaking out about her case, including through Brittney Griner’s letter to the president and several television interviews by Cherelle Griner, who said she did not think the government was doing enough to bring her wife home.
+The call was placed as Griner’s family has become more aggressive in pressuring the Biden administration by speaking out about her case, including Brittney Griner’s letter to the president and television interviews by Cherelle Griner, in which she has said she did not think the government was doing enough to bring her wife home.

 ”The President called Cherelle to reassure her that he is working to secure Brittney’s release as soon as possible, as well as the release of Paul Whelan and other U.S. nationals who are wrongfully detained or held hostage in Russia and around the world,” the White House said in a statement. ”He also read her a draft of the letter the President is sending to Brittney Griner today.”

+Biden’s call also followed a public plea from more than 1,100 Black female leaders in business, sports, religion, labor, media, civil rights, education, government, entertainment and technology for the administration to ”make a deal to get Brittney back home swiftly and safely and to meet with Brittney’s wife Cherelle immediately.”

-Biden offered the family his support and committed to making sure they receive “all possible assistance” during the administration’s pursuit of Brittney Griner’s release, the White House said.
+During the call, Biden offered Griner’s family his support and committed to making sure they receive ”all possible assistance” during the administration’s pursuit of Brittney Griner’s release, the White House said.

 Cherelle Griner told ”CBS Mornings” in an interview Tuesday that it was ”disheartening” to her that she had yet to hear from Biden during her wife’s detention.

 A representative for Cherelle Griner did not immediately respond to a text message from The Associated Press.
-Cherelle Griner was scheduled to speak publicly Wednesday night at a rally in Phoenix organized by Brittney Griner’s WNBA team.
+The Phoenix Mercury, Brittney Griner’s WNBA team, held a public rally Wednesday night in Phoenix that included several speakers, among them Cherelle Griner.

+”I can’t rest as her humanity is being stripped from her,” Cherelle Griner said. ”I can’t rest as her safety is in question.
+I honestly can’t rest until she’s home.”

 White House press secretary Karine Jean-Pierre told reporters on Wednesday that Biden ”has been clear about the need to see every American who is wrongfully detained or held hostage abroad released, including Brittney Griner.”